 I have observed object-play behaviour in both young Red and Grey squirrels and seen videos of adult Greys engaging in solitary object-play; in each case a stick/twig was the toy.
 Presumably these objects are happened upon by the animal when in a playful mood although some naturalists have inferred, rather speciously I feel, that squirrels may collect objects to play with.
 In a brief letter to The Countryman, Alan Duncan reported examining an “unusually large” drey and finding a series of unusual objects inside, including a small ball of twine, a child’s leather glove much marked by squirrels’ teeth, several stones, two cigarettes, the stub of a pencil, a ferrule from a walking stick and a well-gnawed bone cigarette-holder.
 Given that no attempt had been made to incorporate any of these objects into the fabric of the drey, the Duncan concluded that the squirrel “collected them only as playthings”.
 While their use as toys cannot be ruled out, their acquisition as tooth-grinding objects would seem more likely.

 By contrast to social play, solitary play may not be an exclusively juvenile trait and I have come across several reports, many accompanied by video evidence, of what appear to be adult (or at least well-grown subadult) Grey squirrels engaging in erratic jumping, rolling and darting around.
 Deer biologist Arnold Cooke recently sent me some video footage of squirrels engaging in this behaviour in his Cambridgeshire garden during August 2019.
-Cooke setup a trail camera at the base of a maple tree in his garden for four days, capturing erratic behaviour on three mornings.
+Arnold setup a trail camera at the base of a maple tree in his garden for four days, capturing erratic behaviour on three mornings.
 Overall, jumping, rolling and darting activity was present in half of the 32 videos captured over the three mornings in at least two different individuals.
-On one occasion, away from the trailcam, Cooke observed two squirrels engaged in this erratic behaviour simultaneously.
+On one occasion, away from the trailcam, Arnold observed two squirrels engaged in this erratic behaviour simultaneously.

 The videos Dr Cooke provided are fascinating as they appear to show adult (or well-grown young) animals engaged in play behaviour that even appears to (briefly) disrupt foraging behaviour.
 The activity certainly doesn’t match the more deliberate exaggerated actions associated with scent marking – most activity takes place on the grass and there’s also no indication of the bark-stripping or darkening (associated with repeated urination) around the roots that would be expected if the base of the tree was a scent post.
 Early theories of skin irritation also failed to hold up to scrutiny.
 No pesticides are applied to the grass or tree and careful inspection around the tree showed no signs of an ants’ nest.
-Furthermore, as Dr Cooke, who believes this is play behaviour, pointed out:
+Furthermore, as Arnold, who believes this is play behaviour, pointed out: